Skip to content Skip to footer

 Here’s the thing about the Slice marketing strategy in India that nobody wants to say out loud: it worked perfectly.
 The branding was immaculate.
 The positioning was razor-sharp.
 The growth numbers were staggering.
 But none of that mattered because the product itself was built on regulatory quicksand.
 And when the ground shifted, no amount of cool design could stop the fall.

 This isn’t a story about bad marketing.
 It’s a story about what happens when brilliant marketing becomes a substitute for a viable business model.
-And it’s a pattern that keeps repeating across India’s startup ecosystem.

 Slice proved that you can be the coolest brand in your category and still lose everything if your foundation is built on a regulator’s patience.